grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 ### Naming by intention

 Another lesson learned from the above example is: setters (like `SetLogin` and `SetPassword` in our example) rarely reflect senders' intentions -- more often they are artificial "things" introduced to directly manage object state.
 This may also have been the reason why someone introduced three messages instead of one -- maybe the `AccessGuard` class was implemented to hold two fields (login and password) inside, so the programmer might have thought someone would want to manipulate them separately from the login step...
 Anyway, setters should be either avoided or changed to something that reflects the intention better.
-For example, when dealing with observer pattern, we don't want to say: `SetObserver(screen)`, but rather something like `FromNowOnReportCurrentWeatherTo(screen)`.
+For example, when dealing with the observer pattern, we don't want to say: `SetObserver(screen)`, but rather something like `FromNowOnReportCurrentWeatherTo(screen)`.

-The issue of naming can be summarized as this: a name of an interface should be assigned after the *role* that its implementations play and methods should be named after the *responsibilities* we want the role to have.
+The issue of naming can be summarized with the following statement: a name of an interface should be assigned after the *role* that its implementations play and methods should be named after the *responsibilities* we want the role to have.
 I love the example that Scott Bain gives in his Emergent Design book[^emergentdesign]: if I asked you to give me your driving license number, you might've reacted differently based on whether the driving license is in your pocket, or your wallet, or your bag, or in your house (in which case you would need to call someone to read it for you).
 The point is: I, as a sender of this "give me your driving license number" message, do not care how you get it.
 I say `RetrieveDrivingLicenseNumber()`, not `OpenYourWalletAndReadTheNumber()`.

-This is important, because if the name represents the sender's intention, the method will not have to be renamed when new classes are created that fulfill this intention in a different way.
+This is important because if the name represents the sender's intention, the method will not have to be renamed when new classes are created that fulfill this intention in a different way.

 ## Model interactions after the problem domain